 How to Get Your Spouse to Go to Marriage Counseling

-It’s not unusual for some spouses to be reluctant in getting professional help with their marriage, whether it’s to go to counseling or to attend a marriage retreat or workshop.
-Suggesting to your spouse that you as a couple should consider getting professional help with your marriage, just how you go about communicating the idea with your spouse is crucial.
-How you present the idea to your partner can have much to do whether or not he or she will be or receptive to the idea.
+Attending a marriage counseling intensive retreat is deeply personal.
+It’s not unusual for some spouses to be reluctant in getting professional help with their marriage.
+This includes attending private counseling or a marriage retreat or workshop.
+How you suggest to your spouse you as a couple should consider getting professional help with your marriage is crucial.
+How you present the idea to your partner will have an impact on how the idea will be received.

-Before suggesting that you and your spouse should seek professional help with your marriage, first, it’s important that you understand the concerns and be able to communicate about important aspects of seeking help.
-For example; how do you think that you and your spouse might benefit from marriage counseling or a marriage retreat?
+Before you suggest seeking professional help with your marriage, it is first important you understand the concerns.
+Second, you must be able to communicate effectively the important aspects of seeking help.
+For example, how do you think you and your spouse might benefit from marriage counseling or a marriage retreat?
 What kind of marriage retreat would be most beneficial for the two of you?
-What are the costs etc. Importantly, what are your spouse’s concerns about going to marriage counseling or to a marriage intensive retreat.
-Getting clear about these things will help you be prepared to discuss his or her concerns.
+What are the costs etc. Most importantly, what are your spouse’s concerns about going to marriage counseling or to a marriage intensive retreat?
+Establishing a clear understanding of these concerns will help you prepare to discuss his or her concerns.

-When a spouse is reluctant to seek marriage counseling or attend a marriage retreat, it’s usually not that they don’t care about you or the marriage.
-Most likely it’s that they have valid fears or concerns about it that they don’t clearly understand.
-A few of the most common fears, concerns I’ve heard spouses have are:
+When a spouse is reluctant to seek marriage counseling or attend a marriage counseling intensive retreat, it’s usually due to fears and concerns.
+The reluctance is not due to a lack of caring.
+A few of the most common fears and concerns I’ve heard spouses can have are: